-“Welcome to Upcyclist, a blog that reports on considered design for homes and interiors.
+“Welcome to Upcyclist, the place to discover considered design for homes and interiors.
 Products, projects and ideas featured here are about being smart with resources, reducing waste, slowing consumption and finding creative and sustainable solutions that bring beauty to our everyday lives and surroundings.

 Upcyclist began as somewhere to document the best reuse projects around, be it a chair made from reclaimed wood or a restaurant interior furnished with old doors.
-Over time, my interest in green design and lifestyle has expanded.
-Now, in addition to showcasing beautiful upcycled designs, Upcyclist seeks out beautiful vintage, handmade and consciously manufactured products, as well as invaluable interiors styling advice from experts, inspiring readers to beautify their homes, whilst reducing their impact on the planet.
+Over time, my interest in green design and lifestyle has evolved.
+Now, in addition to showcasing intelligently upcycled pieces, Upcyclist examines the art of styling vintage as well as the latest in sustainably manufactured furnishings and materials.
+My aim is to inspire design professionals and homeowners to beautify interior spaces, in a way that reduces our impact on the planet.
 I hope you enjoy!”

 If you have a story that you think may be of interest, please contact firstname.lastname@example.org

 Antonia Edwards is the author of Upcyclist: Reclaimed and Remade Furniture, Lighting and Interiors (Prestel Publishing, 2015) and Renovate Innovate: Reclaimed and Upcycled Homes (Prestel Publishing, 2017).
 In 2015, she was selected for the The Evening Standard’s Progress 1000 list of influential Londoners.